The Food Hygiene Rating SchemeFood Hygiene Rating Scheme Query

 Can the owner of a business ask the local authority to inspect hygiene standards again to get a new rating?

-Yes, to ensure fairness to businesses the council has put in place a procedure for undertaking a re-inspection at the request of the food business operator.
-Re-assessing the food hygiene rating of the establishment will only be done if the improvements to hygiene that the local authority food safety officer told the business about at the last inspection have been made.
+Yes, to ensure fairness to businesses the council has put in place a procedure for undertaking a reassessment at the request of the food business operator.
+Re-assessing the food hygiene rating of the establishment will only be done if the improvements have been made and the appropriate fee has been paid.

-The owner or manager of the food business can only ask the local authority for another inspection to be carried out once before the date of the next planned inspection.
+From the 1st April 2022, the owner or manager of the food business can ask the local authority for another inspection to be carried out before the date of the next planned inspection but there is a fee payable for each re-assessment visit.

-Where the case for a re-inspection/re-visit is substantiated, when should this take place?
+Where the case for a reassessment visit is substantiated, when should this take place?

-Although the food business operator can make the request at any time after the planned intervention, the re-inspection/re-visit should not take place until three months have elapsed (the 'stand still' period) since the intervention at which the original food hygiene rating was given.
+Although the food business operator can make the request at any time after the routine inspection, the reassessment visit should take place as soon as possible.

 To request a re-evaluation your FHRS rating complete our Request for a re-visit form.